dtrelogan/react-formstate-validation/README.md

 ## validations

-strings only please. except where noted, a non-string value will fail validation.
+except where noted, a non-string value will fail validation.

+for details, see the [code](/index.es6). it's very clear i promise.

 - email
 - equals